Your email list is the life-blood of your blog.

 Based on my current needs, ConvertKit is perfect.

-Account approvals for other platforms have a similar turnaround time, and other platforms don’t even have the template selection that ConvertKit has.
+Account approvals for other platforms have a similar turnaround time, and other platforms don’t have the form & landing page template selection that ConvertKit has.

-So, if you’re a content creator or blogger that wants a simple but effective email platform that’s built with your needs in mind – I highly recommend checking out ConvertKit.
+So, if you’re a content creator, blogger or entrepreneur that wants a simple but effective email platform that’s built with your needs in mind – I highly recommend checking out ConvertKit.

 The best part is that you can try ConvertKit free for 14 days without entering your card details.
 Take it for a spin and see what you think!